 - Operating systems having graphical user interfaces were first brought to market in the 1980s. - At one time, these systems were considered appropriate only for desktop publishing and games.
-Today they are seen as technology enablers for users with little formal computer education. - Once solely a server operating system, Linux holds the promise of bringing Unix to ordinary desktop systems (originally developed as a free operating system for x86-based personal computers).
+Today they are seen as technology enablers for users with little formal computer education. - Once solely a server operating system, Linux holds the promise of bringing Unix to ordinary desktop systems.